New recipes and updates

 METHOD

-1. Set the oven to 75-80C; unfortunately this will only work in a good electric oven that keeps steady temperature, or a warming drawer with low temperature cooking function.
+1. Set the oven to 75-80C/176F.
+Unfortunately this will only work in a good electric oven that keeps steady temperature, or a warming drawer with low temperature cooking function.
+Season the fish fillets with salt and white pepper.

-3. Season the fish fillets with salt and white pepper.
-Heat the oil in a frying pan over medium heat and sear the fish on the skin side for 1-2 minutes.
-Place them, skin side up in an oven dish and transfer to the oven or drawer.
+2. Heat the oil and butter in a frying pan over medium heat and sear the fish fillets on the skinned side for 1-2 minutes.
+Place them skinned side up in an oven dish and transfer to the oven or drawer.
 They need to cook for 45-50 minutes.
+Check with a digital probe: the internal temperature will be 50-55C/122-131F when it's done.

 NEW recipe finder